-CenterPoint Energy proposes to record the gain or loss on various transactions based on the settlement cost of each of the transactions and the other transaction-related costs of the various financial instruments in Account No. 804.
+CenterPoint Energy proposes no changes to the accounting of any financial instruments; that is, the gain or loss on various transactions based on the settlement cost of each of the transactions and the other transaction-related costs of the various financial instruments will be recorded in Account No. 804.
 CenterPoint Energy will maintain records of the specific transactions including the gain or loss and other transaction costs so there is an audit trail for each transaction.